RikPi/riscv-based-myth/Day3_5/README.md

 It was a very tough course, but it was rewarding and well explained!
 I had a lot of fun and I feel like that I learned a lot.

+**If you want to connect with me, just shoot me a message on [LinkedIn](https://www.linkedin.com/in/rikpi/) or you can find me on the course Slack!**

 ## Calculator
 All the versions of the calculator had been saved in different Makerchip Sandboxes, making it possible to simulate it step by step.
 Unfortunately, due to a bug in Makerchip, the Sandboxes are no longer available.